akka/akka/akka-docs/src/main/paradox/persistence-schema-evolution.md

 During recovery however, we now need to convert the old `V1` model into the `V2` representation of the change.
-Depending if the old event contains a name change, we either emit the `UserNameChanged` or we don't, and the address change is handled similarily:
+Depending if the old event contains a name change, we either emit the `UserNameChanged` or we don't, and the address change is handled similarly:

 Scala